 NOTE: This is a SAMPLE analysis.
 These results are used to make inferences about the POPULATION.

-In many automotive standards the data is plotted using 125 samples in subgroup sizes of 5 on an X-bar & R chart.
+In many automotive standards the data is plotted using 125 samples in rational subgroup sizes of 5 on an X-bar & R chart (25 data points on the chart).
 The R-bar value used in estimation for sigma for Cp and Cpk is the average of each subgroup's range.

 It takes into account the total spread of all data points for true performance.
 However, if the order isn't maintained and measurement plotted vs. time, control charts can't be employed to assess stability and control of the process.
 Always try to avoid to assessing capability of measurements where process control isn't first understood.